 Title IX requires schools to provide young women with equal sports participation opportunities.
-The long-standing athletics policies reaffirmed by the Department Education less than two years $ago^{1}$ provide three independent ways-the "three r test"-for schools to satisfy this requirement.
-Specifically, a school can demonstra compliance if:
+The long-standing athletics policies reaffirmed by the Department Education less than two years ago1 provide three independent ways-the "three r test"-for schools to satisfy this requirement.
+Specifically, a school can demonstrate compliance if:

-- The percentages of male and female athletes are about the same as the percentages of male and female students enrolled in the school (the "proportionality" prong); or - The school has a history and continuing practice of expanding opportunitie the gender that has been excluded from sports-usually women; or - The school is fully and effectively meeting the interests and abilities of the underrepresented gender-usually women-to participate in sports.
+- The percentages of male and female athletes are about the same as the percentages of male and female students enrolled in the school (the "proportionality" prong); or - The school has a history and continuing practice of expanding opportunitie the gender that has been excluded from sports-usually women; or - The school is fully and effectively meeting the interests and abilities of the underrepresented gender-usually women-to participate in sports.2

 The Department's new "Clarification" allows schools not meeting either the first second prong to show that they are nonetheless in compliance with Title IX by d nothing more than sending a "model" e-mail survey to their female students ask about their interest in additional sports opportunities.
-The Department will presu that schools comply with Title IX if they administer this survey and find insufficit interest to support additional opportunities for women-even if schools get very k response rates-unless female students can provide "direct and very persuasive evidence" to the contrary.
+The Department will prest that schools comply with Title IX if they administer this survey and find insufficit interest to support additional opportunities for women-even if schools get very k response rates-unless female students can provide "direct and very persuasive evidence" to the contrary.
 This policy change makes a mockery of the third pron requirement that schools show full and effective accommodation of their female students' athletic interests.
-Among the problems with the new policy are the foll

-The new "Clarification" allows schools to use surveys alone to demonstrate compliance with the law.
-Under prior and longstanding Department policies, a survey of student interest is only one of many factorial a school must evaluate to show that it is fully meeting women's interests the third prong of the three-part test.
+Among the problems with the new policy are the foll a school must evaluate to show that it is fully meeting women's interests the third prong of the three-part test.
 Other factors that schools must coninclude: requests by students to add a particular sport; participation rates or intramural sports; participation rates in sports in high schools, amateur athletic associations, and community sports leagues in areas from which t school draws its students; and interviews with students, coaches, and administrators.
 The new "Clarification" eliminates the obligation to consic these important criteria.